-The information on this website is directed at those members who are opting out of the plan, and for those who will continue on the plan, more information can be found at www.ocsu.ca/health-and-dental or via your online portal (which you are able to access once you are fully enrolled in the plan).
+The information on this website is directed at those members who are opting out of the plan, and for those who will continue on the plan, more information can be found at www.ocsu.ca/health-and-dental or via your online health and dental plan portal (which you are able to access once you are fully enrolled in the plan).

 For more information about the health and dental plan coverage and opt out eligibility, please contact the Students’ Union by emailing firstname.lastname@example.org.

 Below are some frequently asked questions and associated answers.
 Please review these before contact the Students’ Union with questions.

 Sometimes when you are covered by a parent, you don’t always have the plan information directly.
 You can access the necessary information on a claim card, which is provided to every plan member, or by logging into your online claims website.
-You can also call you carrier and ask for the necessary information.
+You can also call your carrier and ask for the necessary information.
 Insurance providers can also provide you proof of coverage letters that include the necessary details and validate that you have existing coverage.

 Yes.
-You are able to add a spouse or common law partner for an additional payment of $275 for 12 months, or you can add 2 family members for an additional payment of $412 for 12 months.
-To add 3 family members the cost is an additional $535 for 12 months.
-To add 4 family members the cost is an additional $665 for 12 months.
-To add 5 family members the cost is an additional $785 for 12 months.
+You are able to add a spouse, common law partner or child for an additional payment of $275 for 12 months, or you can add 2 or more family members for an additional payment of $400 for 12 months.
 The process of adding a dependent occurs after you have been enrolled in the plan yourself as the principle and receive a link to your online health and dental plan portal.
 Through that portal, you can access the option to add dependents by filing in the necessary information and by paying the fee online.
 An access link to this portal will be emailed once you are enrolled in the plan, you will then have 15 days to add and pay for any eligible family members that you wish to enroll in the plan.